 Bibury

-Bibury has a meadow, a babbling brook and classic stone cottages with crooked roofs.
-I told you it was heaven.
-William Morris once declared that it was “the most beautiful village in England”.
-This is particularly apparent when you cross the stone bridge on to Arlington Row.
-This beautiful row of stone cottages were originally built in 1380 to store wool.
-In the 17th century, they were converted into cottages for the weavers who supplied the mill nearby.
+Bibury has a meadow, a babbling brook, and classic stone cottages with crooked roofs.
+We told you it was heaven!
+William Morris once declared that it was “the most beautiful village in England.”
+This is particularly apparent when you cross the stone bridge onto Arlington Row.
+Beyond Arlington Row, Bibury boasts beautiful trout-filled streams, charming cafes serving quintessential English afternoon tea, and the delightful Arlington Mill, a working flour mill dating back to the 17th century.
+Don’t forget to visit nearby Bibury Trout Farm for a taste of delicious local produce.

 Be sure to stop at The Swan Hotel to grab a bite to eat and check out the trout farm nearby.